Is yoga for me?

 Where is the studio?

-The entrance to the studio is around the corner from our sister shop, bar and coffee shop - Paper Dress Vintage.
-Entrance to the studio via a buzzer downstairs.
-We are a one minute walk from Hackney Central overground station.
+The entrance to the studio is around the corner from our sister shop, bar and coffee shop - Paper Dress Vintage, past A-Side B-Side gallery on the corner of the block at 352 Mare Street E8 1HR.
+The door is clearly signposted, push the buzzer on arrival for entry.
+We are a one-minute walk from the Hackney Central overground station.

 How do I book?

-Our website is linked to mind body online where you can book.
+Our website is linked to 'Mind Body Online' where you can book your class online or via their app.
 You can purchase single classes, a class pass or unlimited membership.
-There is also a mind body online app that you can use on your phone or tablet.
-Alternatively, you can pay cash or card before class - best to come early though to guarantee your spot.
+Alternatively, you can pay cash or card before class - if it's your first time please come 10-15 minutes before the class starts to get registered

 Can I eat before class?

 We recommend that you don’t eat 2 – 3 hours before practice.
-In class, we often twist and invert as well as bending backward and forward!
-Best off to do this on an empty stomach!
+In class, we often twist and invert as well as bending backward and forward so it's best to do this on an empty stomach!
 If you’re afraid you won’t survive until the end of class, then we recommend something light like a few nuts or a juice.

 What should I bring to class?